 - If you are feeling a draft, it’s coming from somewhere, usually because of cracks and uneven air pressure.
 Noticing chilly drafts throughout the house can be a strong sign that your attic is in need of fresh installation.

-- People often think of the attic as being an area that’s stuffy and hot, but attic space is actually quite susceptible to moisture-related issues.
+- People often think of the attic as being an area that’s stuffy and hot, but attic space is actually quite prone to moisture-related issues.
 Over time, attic insulation can become worn, leaving cracks or holes that can make for easy access points for moisture to enter in.
-A damp attic can attract the growth of mold and mildew.
-If you see any signs of water leakage in your ceiling or wall, this could indicate exposure in your attic’s insulation.
+A damp attic can invite the growth of mold and mildew.
+If you see any signs of water leakage in your ceiling or wall, this could signify exposure in your attic’s insulation.

 How Often Should You Have Your Insulation Inspected?